-- 1. THC Agents (including board members, directors, employees, executives, managers, or volunteers) - a.
-Must have a valid Agent Registration Card issued by the Commission

-- b.
-All THC Agents are verified to be 21 years of age or older prior to being issued a Marijuana Establishment Agent card. - 2.
+- 1. The Heirloom Collective Agents (including board members, directors, employees, executives, managers, or volunteers) - a.
+While at the facility or transporting marijuana for the facility all The Heirloom Collective Agents must carry their valid Agent Registration Card issued by the Commission - b.
+All The Heirloom Collective Agents are verified to be 21 years of age or older prior to being issued a Marijuana Establishment Agent card. - 2.
 Visitors (including outside vendors and contractors) - a.
 Prior to being allowed access to the facility or any Limited Access Area, the visitor must produce a Government issued Identification Card to a member of the management team and have their age verified to be 21 years of age of older. - i.
 If there is any question as to the visitors age, or of the visitor cannot produce a Government Issued Identification Card, they will not be granted access. - b.
-After the age of the visitor is verified they will be given a Visitor Identification Badge. - c.
+After the age of the visitor is verified they will be given a Visitor Identification Badge - c.
 Visitors will be escorted at all times by a marijuana establishment agent authorized to enter the limited access area. - d.
 Visitors will be logged in and out of the facility and must return the Visitor Identification Badge upon exit. - i.
-The visitor log will be available for inspection by the Commission at all times. - 3.
-Access to the Commission, Emergency Responders and Law Enforcement. - a.
-The following individuals shall have access to our Marijuana Establishment: - i.
+The visitor log will be available for inspection by the Commission at all times - 3.
+Representatives of the Commission, Emergency Responders and Law Enforcement. - a.
+The following individuals shall have access to a Marijuana Establishment or Marijuana Establishment transportation vehicle: - i.
 Representatives of the Commission in the course of responsibilities authorized by St. 2016, c.
 334, as amended by St. 2017, c.
-55 or 935 CMR 500.000; - ii.
+55 or 935 CMR 500.000;

+- ii.
 Representatives of other state agencies of the Commonwealth; and - iii.
 Emergency responders in the course of responding to an emergency. - iv.
 Law enforcement personnel or local public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction. - b.
 Individuals described above in this policy will be granted immediate access to the facility.